[Recipes 2 + 3 + 4] PUTTANESCA + SWEET TOMATO SAUCE with CHILLI PRAWNS + SWEET TOMATO SAUCE with TUNA and PEAS

 4 cloves garlic, very finely sliced

-4 medium (or 2 large) carrots, grated
+4 medium (or 2 large) carrots, peeled, grated

-1 medium sweet potato, peeled, chopped into very small cubes (equivalent to 1 cup)
+1 medium sweet potato, peeled, grated

 7 tablespoons (1 x 140g tub) tomato paste (tomato concentrate)